GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 The following 5 procedures are included in this step.

 ## III.
 Data Folder
-The two files are required in the folder:
+The two files are required:

     EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain EPI_reverse0.nii(.gz), 3-dim: 1 reverse epi scan volume of the same brain